18th & Addison: 2019 and "Old Blues / Modern Love"

 On May 28 the band announced they would be releasing a new single titled "Leeches".
-This would be the first mention of new music since releasing their EP 'Vultures' in June 2018.
+This would be the first mention of new music since releasing their EP Vultures in June 2018.
 Although no mention of a release date just yet, the band posted a Spotify presave link on our social media platforms.

 On July 11, 2019, just two months after announcing the single, Wiretap Records announced that they had signed the band and that a new EP would be due out in September.

 On September, 6th, 2019, the band released their 4-song EP, "Old Blues / Modern Love".
 The band has described this release as their favorite thus far and it features their single "Leeches".
 The band released a music video for "Leeches" and represents letting go of the negativity around you and moving on.

 On October 25, 2019, Kait and Tom married after almost 9 years of dating.

 "Broke Down in Babylon"

 In 2021, 18th & Addison released their single "Broke Down in Babylon" featuring Fred Mascherino of Taking Back Sunday.
-Amidst the crippling conditions of Covid 19, the band decided to self release, direct and film the music video for Broke Down in Babylon themselves from their home using only an iPhone, an old lighting rig, and white table cloths as a backdrop.
+Amidst the crippling conditions of COVID-19, the band decided to self-release, direct and film the music video for Broke Down in Babylon themselves from their home using only an iPhone, an old lighting rig, and white tablecloths as a backdrop.
 This video also features Fred Mascherino.